Saturday, October 08, 2005

 Then, in 1968, another hybrid virus emerged from China and killed about one million people around the globe.

 While the latter two events paled in comparison to the Black Death of the Middle Ages, that epidemic pales in comparison to the Spanish Influenza outbreak of 1918.
 That particular outbreak created panic, prompting widespread quarantines.

-Nonetheless, the pandemic killed as many as 50 million people worldwide.
+Nonetheless, the pandemic ended up killing as many as 50 million people worldwide.

 Those infected during the 1918 outbreak died very quickly, usually within two to four days of the onset of symptoms.
 People without symptoms could be struck suddenly and be rendered too feeble to walk within hours; many would die the next day.